COVID-19

 • Bode B, Garrett V, Messler J, et al. (2020).
 Glycemic characteristics and clinical outcomes of COVID-19 patients hospitalized in the United States.
 J Diabetes Sci Technol 14(4):813-821. (free full text)

-• Bramante CT (2023).
+• Bramante CT, et al. (2023).
 Outpatient treatment of COVID-19 and incidence of post-COVID-19 condition over 10 months (COVID-OUT): a multicentre, randomised, quadruple-blind, parallel-group, phase 3 trial.
 Lancet Inf Dis Jun 9 online (free full text).

 • Bramante CT, Huling JD, Tignanelli, CJ, et al. (2022).
 Randomized trial of metformin, ivermectin, and fluvoxamine for Covid-19.
 N Engl J Med 2022; 387:599-610. (free full text)